 - Honey blonde

-Hair colors for neutral undertones
+Blonde hair colors for neutral skin undertones

-Neutral undertones are often known as the people that can pull anything off, as all hair colors will likely suit them.
-In fact, you can even blend multiple shades together through highlights or balayage to create a completely unique shade.
+Neutral undertones are often known as the people that can pull anything off, as all hair colors suit them.
+In fact, you can even blend multiple shades together through highlights or a balayage to create a completely unique shade.
 The key is to use a cooler base that’s a few shades lighter than your natural hair color.

 designed to moisturize,